koptimizer/koptimizer/README.md

 ### Hi there 👋
-I'm Gwangjong Ko, and you can call me kopt.
+I'm Gwangjong Ko, and you can call me Kopt.</br>
 I aim to develop my skills and perspectives between engineering and business.